peterschlosser/DataTablesCoreMVCEntity/DataTablesCoreMVCEntity/README.md

 3. Database Presumptions - this guide is not intended as a tutorial of MVC or Entity Frameworks and presumes:
    * A database table (containing the data you want DataTables to display) already exists in your database
    * A public class model exists (generally in your Models folder) for your target database table.
-   * A DbContext-derived class exists and functions with Entity Frameworks to read data from our database table
+   * A DbContext-derived class exists and functions with Entity Frameworks to read data from your database table

 4. Migrate/add the following classes in the repository Models folder into your project Models folder:
    1. DataTablesIQueryableExtensions.cs